ptr727/DWSpectrum-LSIO/README.md

 ### Unraid Template

 - Add the template [URL](./Unraid) `https://github.com/ptr727/DWSpectrum-LSIO/tree/master/Unraid` to the "Template Repositories" section, at the bottom of the "Docker" configuration tab, and click "Save".
 - Use the [Unassigned Devices](https://forums.unraid.net/topic/44104-unassigned-devices-managing-disk-drives-and-remote-shares-outside-of-the-unraid-array/) plugin and mount a SSD drive formatted as XFS.
-This is currently workaround for the mediaserver filesystem filtering.
+This is currently a required workaround for the mediaserver filesystem filtering.
 - Create a new container by clicking the "Add Container" button, select "DWSpectrum-LSIO" from the Template dropdown.
 - Map the Unassigned Device SSD drive to the `/media` volume, using `RW/Slave` access mode.

 ## Notes

-The following applies to the current (as of writing) version 4.0.0.30917:
+The following applies to the [current](http://beta.networkoptix.com/beta-builds/default/#patches_list) (as of writing) version 4.0.0.30917:

 - The mediaserver filters mapped storage volumes by filesystem type, and does not allow the admin to specify desired storage locations.
   - Look for warning messages in the logs, e.g. `QnStorageManager(0x7f863c054bd0): No storage available for recording`.